POL-220 Mobilizing for Justice (4 credits)

 POL-330 United Nations & the World (4 credits)

-Offered Fall term only.
 The student prepares for participation in a regional Model United Nations by learning about international issues and the role of international organizations.
 They learn conceptual tools in the analysis of the international system and becomes familiar with the capabilities and limitations of the United Nations and other intergovernmental organizations in managing global challenges.
 Students must attend a Model UN 4-day event in Chicago.
-Dates of the Model UN are Nov 18-21, 2023.
+Please see Moodle for dates.

 Prerequisite(s): For Sociology, Global Studies or Politics majors/supports: CLD/SOC-220 or POL-225 or GLS-200 completed.
 For other majors/supports: Effective Citizenship-Level 3, Developing a Global Perspective-Level 3, Social Interaction-Level 3 and One Communication-Level 3 ICM completed or permission of instructor.